 “The energy–matter world, which is also part of the economic system, has been given little, if any, attention.”

-Progress towards sustainability inevitably requires significant changes in both the way that we do things and in the things that we do – affecting our industrial production, social infrastructure and value systems.
+Sustainable Energy, like progress towards sustainability in anything else, inevitably requires significant changes in both the way that we do things and in the things that we do – affecting our industrial production, social infrastructure and value systems.
 Energy lies at the heart of almost all of this.
 In fact, developing clean energy would help unblock many obstacles on the path to a sustainable future.

 Much thinking on sustainable energy has focused upon the efficiency of its use – measuring the extent to which energy intended to undertake work is ‘employed’ effectively in doing that work and whether a required outcome might be achieved with less energy.